pratjz/Spark/README.md

 ## Architecture

-In this section we discuss the design and implementation of Apache Spark.
+In this section we will try and go deep inside the design and implementation of Apache Spark.

 ### Contents